-The ups and downs of the domestic and global seafood economy aside, succulent crab, salmon and halibut proved to be hot sellers during the 2023 holiday season, with king crab in highest demand by far.
+Ups and downs of the domestic and global seafood economy aside, the demand for succulent crab, salmon and halibut proved a hot seller during the 2023 holiday season, with king crab in highest demand by far.

 Fish markets from Seattle to Anchorage said demand was on par with the 2022 holiday season.

 Pike Place Fish Market was busy shipping out whole Alaska golden king crab to domestic retail customers nationwide in the last week of December 2023 at $349.99 apiece, not including shipping, fishmongers at the Seattle market said.